-The Law Library and Howard University School of Law campus, including the Law Library, is restricted to current HUSL students, faculty, and staff.
-Excluding holidays and university closures (listed below), and following official D.C. government guidelines, the Law Library will be physically open to the Howard Law community Monday - Friday from 9:00 am to 5:00 pm.
+The Howard University School of Law campus, including the Law Library, is restricted to current HUSL students, faculty, and staff.
+Excluding holidays and university closures (listed below), and following official D.C. government guidelines, the Law Library will be physically open to the Howard Law community Monday - Friday from 9:00 am to 5:00 pm ET.
 For current HUSL students that would like to study on campus, please confirm that a seat is available using the new Seats Reservation System.
 To familiarize yourself with the physical library space, a virtual tour of the library can be found here.

 Monday through Friday, 8:00 a.m. to 11:00 p.m.